 - 3.3.1 Side extensions will be required to be subordinate in size and prominence.
-To achieve this, extensions should be clearly set down from the ridge of the dwelling and set back from the principle elevation.
+To achieve this, extensions should be clearly set down from the ridge of the dwelling and set back from the principal elevation.
 Each application will be considered on its own merits to ensure that the design of the side extension is appropriate to that property and its surroundings. - 3.3.2 Extensions should reflect the proportions of the original building.
-To achieve this, an extension should be of a smaller and less substantial scale than the main building, as over-large extensions can unbalance the proportion and harmony of the host building and can also have a detrimental effect on the street scene as a whole. - 3.3.3 Side extensions to dwellings on corner plots must respect the building line of both street frontages, providing interest on both elevations and avoiding blank elevations.
+To achieve this, an extension should be of a smaller and less substantial scale than the main building, as over-large extensions can unbalance the proportion and harmony of the host building and can also have a detrimental effect on the street scene as a whole. - 3.3.3 Side extensions to dwellings on corner plots must respect the building line of both street frontages, provide interest on both elevations thereby avoiding blank elevations where possible, and allow for effective surveillance. - 3.3.4 In addition, side extensions to dwellings on corner plots should create adequate defensible space to provide a buffer between the public and private realm.
+This could be achieved by the use of appropriate boundary treatments (see Figure 2 below).